Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the KIA showing an incomparably higher level of safety offered.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the KIA showing an incomparably higher level of safety offered.
 Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, when it comes to weight, a factor that most people underestimate, the American car offers a considerable difference of 16% more metal.
+On the other hand, taking kerb weight as an important factor into account, the American car offers a considerable difference of 16% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that KIA does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of KIA with an average rating of 4.6, and models under the Jeep badge with 4.0 out of 5.
-Some independent research have also placed Sportage as average reliability-wise, and Compass is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Korean car rank it on average as 4.3 out of 5, exactly the same as the other one.
+I don't like generalizing things when it comes to reliability, although it does seem that KIA does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of KIA with an average rating of 4.6, and models under the Jeep badge with 4.0 out of 5.
+The same official information place Sportage as average reliability-wise, and Compass is more or less at the same level.Above it all, drivers of cars with the same engine as the Korean car rank it on average as 4.3 out of 5, exactly the same as the other one.

 Performance & Fuel economy